jinlab-washu/genomics-analysis-helper-scripts/sam_bfx.md

     ` /gatk/gatk --list`

 3. Now lets do some Genotyping!
-Using the data from last week, lets call SNV with GATK HaplotypeCaller.
+Lets call SNVs with GATK HaplotypeCaller for our example cram alignment file.

     Run the command below: